astral-duck/alignmint-frontend/docs/DONOR_REPORTING_MODULE.md

 ## Overview

-The Donor Reporting module is an administration tool that enables fiscal sponsors (parent organizations like InFocus Ministries) to generate and send end-of-year tax receipts to donors across all sponsored nonprofits.
+The Donor Reporting module is a reporting tool that enables fiscal sponsors (parent organizations like InFocus Ministries) to generate and send end-of-year tax receipts to donors across all sponsored nonprofits.

 ## Access

-- **Location**: Administration Hub → Donor Reporting
+- **Location**: Reports Hub → Donor Reporting
 - **Availability**: Available for all entities
 - **User Permissions**: Requires administrative access
 - **Device**: Desktop only (mobile users see a warning to use desktop)